13 construction business tax deductions

 You’re likely driving between job sites, picking up or dropping off materials and more.
 If you use vehicles for business purposes, you can deduct the expenses associated with them including fuel costs, maintenance, repairs, insurance premiums, registration fees, and even depreciation.
 Be sure to maintain accurate records of your business mileage to support your deductions.

-5. Home office deduction
+6. Home office deductions

 Do you have a dedicated space in your home for administrative work?
 If you have a home office, you may be eligible for the home office deduction.
 This deduction allows you to deduct a portion of your home expenses, such as rent or mortgage interest, property taxes, utilities and maintenance costs.

-7. Professional services
+7. Write-offs for professional services

 As a small business owner, you may require the services of accountants, lawyers, consultants, or other professionals.
 The fees you pay for these services are deductible.
 Whether it’s tax preparation, legal advice or consulting on business strategies, keeping track of these expenses can help reduce your tax liability.